astrdhr/metagenomics-soil/README.md

-# 16S Metagenomics Notebook
+# 16S rRNA Metagenomics Analysis
 ![](https://img.shields.io/badge/Module-BIOC3301-red.svg)
 [![](https://img.shields.io/badge/language-R-blue.svg)](https://www.r-project.org/)
 [![](https://img.shields.io/badge/cluster-Cirrus-178F8B.svg)](http://www.cirrus.ac.uk/)

-Here I lay bare all my scripts used in the Illumina data processing and further downstream analyses for my work.
+**This repository is part of the assessment for the BIOC3301 Module at UCL.**

+The project involved analysing microbial diversity by extracting 16S rRNA gene sequences from soil samples collected in London parks.
+The data was then processed and analysed using QIIME and further statistical tests were conducted using [R](https://www.r-project.org/).
+This repository contains all the scripts used for the NGS quality control and data processing stages, as well as for further downstream analysis.

+For a brief overview of all the scripts used, a log file can be found [here](https://github.com/Alorax/BIOC3301-repo/blob/master/log.md).

 ## Setup information
-QIIME v1.9.1 was used for the initial data processing and analyses.
+QIIME v1.9.1 was used for the initial data processing and analysis.
 The (serial batch/parallel) bash scripts were submitted as jobs to be run on Cirrus, a High Performance Computing (HPC) system.
+To summarise this repository:
-These PBS scripts are located in the `Scripts` folder.
-A few notes:
+- PBS scripts are located in the `scripts` folder.
-- In my actual workflow I used `all_scripts.pbs`, and commented out the scripts I no longer needed.
-I found this method to be more efficient as I only worked with a single script, thus avoiding a cluttered folder and confusion with using the wrong script.
-- However, for ease of understanding the different scripts used, I have provided appropriately named separate files for each.
-- Comments are added in-line for each script and clarification of their use.
-- For further downstream statistical tests, I mostly worked with QIIME and [R](https://www.r-project.org/).
-- The resulting output of each of these scripts can be found in the `basic pipeline` (containing quality filtering and preprocessing outputs) and `analyses` (containing further downstream analyses and statistical tests) folders.
+- The quality filtering and preprocessing outputs can be found in the `basic pipeline` folder.
+- Further downstream analysis and statistical tests can be found in the `analyses` folder.
 - Mapping files are located in the `maps` folder.
 - All figures are located in the `figures` folder.
-- The `scripts` are numbered in the order that they were carried out, as well as the `analyses`.
+- The files in `scripts` and `analyses` are numbered in the order they were carried out.
+- Comments are added in-line for each script and clarification of their use.
 - The `core diversity analyses` results for `2018` and `all years` datasets can be viewed at http://astrdhr.github.io/metagenomics-research/index.html, along with the 2D PCoA plots for `all years`, as this data is interactive.

-For a very brief overview of the scripts I used, a log file can be found [here](https://github.com/Alorax/BIOC3301-repo/blob/master/log.md).

 ## Primer